wavemaker/docs/website/blog/2025-04-16-canvas-visual-enhancement.md

 <!-- truncate -->

-## The Challenges
+## Why The Change

-​WaveMaker's canvas previously had design challenges that made the interface less intuitive.
-Long labels and full binding paths caused text to overflow, cluttering the layout.
-Default component names like "Label1" or "Container7" lacked clarity, making it difficult to identify elements.
-Additionally, misaligned widgets and inconsistent spacing led to layouts that didn't accurately reflect the final application.
-Recent updates have addressed these issues, enhancing the design experience.
+​WaveMaker’s canvas has been thoughtfully improved to offer a more intuitive and accurate design experience.
+Enhancements such as better handling of long labels and full binding paths help maintain a clean layout without clutter.
+Default component names are now more descriptive, making it easier for developers to identify elements quickly—for example, instead of generic names like *Label1* or **Container7*, components are now labeled more meaningfully.
+Additionally, refinements to widget alignment and spacing ensure the canvas closely mirrors the final application layout.
+These updates collectively simplify the design process and boost overall usability.

 ## What's New in This Release